vinaydevarasetty/LangChain/_posts/2026-05-12-understanding-prompt-templates-in-langchain.md

 * Phi-3
 * LangChain

-The only new concept introduced today is the Prompt Template.
+The only new concept that we will be using is the Prompt Template.

 ---